Bp437/A03/README.md

 38. Just click code, I choose download zip file.

-39. now you have a code of your code.
+39. now you have a copy of your code.

 Part 2: